 The following are highlights from the 15th Annual Blessing of the Susquehanna River, at Nesbitt River Park, city of Wilkes-Barre, Pennsylvania (Kingston side of river), on Sunday, February 10th.
-Participating were priests, deacons, readers, cantors, and parishioners of the Wyoming Valley Byzantine Catholic churches¹ (Kingston, Wilkes-Barre, Wilkes-Barre Township, Swoyersville, and Pittston) and general public visitors.
+Participating were priests, deacons, readers, cantors, parishioners of the five Wyoming Valley Byzantine Catholic churches¹ (Kingston, Wilkes-Barre, Wilkes-Barre Township, Swoyersville, and Pittston) and general public visitors.

 In the tradition of our Eastern European ancestry, we bless a nearby source of water in our community following the Great Feast of Theophany.
 As Catholics, water is not only the source of life for our earthly sustenance, but in the Sacrament of Baptism, sanctified water is the means to our spiritual cleansing and beginning of our life in Christ as his Christian disciples.
 In addition, as good stewards of the earth, we respect water as a gift from God and realize our dependence upon this vital natural resource.